webview/webview/README.md

 > **Note:** On macOS you would generally [create a bundle](#macos-application-bundle) for your app with an icon and proper metadata for your app.

+### Try More Examples

+While the basic examples shown here may not be enough to get the whole picture, the good news is that the same procedure will work for all of our examples so please help yourself and try the other examples as well!

+We hope that you found it easy to get started using this library but if not then we have some more work to do and would appreciate [your feedback][issues-new].

+## Development

+To build the library, examples and run tests, run `script/build.sh` on Unix-based systems and `script/build.bat` on Windows.

+> **Note:** These scripts are not in the best condition but a rewrite is being planned.
+Please bear with us and manually edit the scripts to your liking.

 ## MinGW-w64 Requirements

 In order to build this library using MinGW-w64 on Windows then it must support C++17 and have an up-to-date Windows SDK.
 This applies both when explicitly building the C/C++ library as well as when doing so implicitly through Go/cgo.